steelersrg8/Bootcamp-RUT-VIRT-AI-PT-09-2024-U-LOLC-MTTH-Project-2/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 ## Contributing
 If you would like to contact us you may use the Issues tab to get in touch.
+IF there are any edits you would like to make use the issues/pull requests tab.

 ## Acknowledgments